MDReptile/RadioData/README.md

    - Key is saved automatically in `%LocalAppData%\RadioData\RadioData.settings.json`

 3. **Advanced Tuning (NEW - Fixes Asymmetry)**:
+   - **Squelch Threshold** (0.000 - 0.100): Filter ambient noise, default 0.01
+     - Increase to 0.050 or higher if decoder processes background noise
+     - Look for high RMS values or random bytes during silence
+     - Should be below signal strength but above ambient noise
    - **Input Gain** (0.5x - 2.0x): Amplify weak signals, default 1.0x
      - Increase if signal too weak to decode
      - Decrease if seeing clipping warnings